RustyDotson/Sentence-Shuffler/README.md

 # Sentence-Shuffler
+HOLD ON THERE JETHRO!!!
+Please read this document first.

-Shuffles the text of multiple sentences within a text file, and pastes the shuffled text into a separate document.
+This program shuffles the text of multiple sentences within a text file, and pastes the shuffled text into a separate document.

-This application is useful for teachers wanting to quickly make a large document of randomized word sorting problems.
+This application is useful for language teachers wanting to quickly make a large document of randomized word sorting problems.
 These types of problems will help English learners become more familiar with specific grammar structures.

 For example: A text document can be filled with sentences such as "I really like cats." and may be shuffled into "really / cats. / like / I"